pnp/PnP/Samples/Core.CreateContentTypes/README.md

     cc.ExecuteQuery();

 # Localization of Content Types, Lists, and Site Titles #
+**Notice** *This section is only available in CSOM 16 version assemblies, meaning that it only works in the Office 365 MT and in the Office 365 Dedicated vNext.*

 If needed you can localize the site title and site description using below code sample:

     web.TitleResource.SetValueForUICulture("fi-FI", "Kielikäännä minut");